jeffreysorgen/golf-club-sensors/activity.md

 ### Try the BLE example sketch

 I found -[_**this video**_](https://youtu.be/2q_tA8v5l1Y)- from _Robocraze_ to be helpful,
-and copied the `.ino` code from its [_accompanying GitHub repository_](https://github.com/Robocraze/Nano-33-BLE-Examples/blob/43fbe5b3155493d3056e85d7402c54e05c84f133/environment_sensor_ble/environment_sensor_ble.ino).
+and copied the code from its [**accompanying GitHub repository**](https://github.com/Robocraze/Nano-33-BLE-Examples/blob/43fbe5b3155493d3056e85d7402c54e05c84f133/environment_sensor_ble/environment_sensor_ble.ino).
-- I right-clicked on _Raw_, and saved the file, and then created a folder with the same name to put it into, because that's what Arduino requires.
+_(Right-click on _Raw_, save the `.ino` file, and drop into same-name folder, as required by Arduino.)_
-- Upload the sketch to the device... _**And it works exactly as it does in that video.**_ But there is a [*caveat*](#caveat) I discovered for this example.
+This example reads information from the sensors and then simply displays it in the phone app.
+Upload the sketch to the device... _**And it works exactly as it does in that video.**_ But there is a [*caveat*](#caveat) I discovered for this example.
-- This configuration reads information from the sensors and then simply displays that information in the phone app.

 #### To do this: